-Financial donors may donate for one tree, two to four trees, or even an entire Grove, with choices from a selection of hardy natives that grow well together in the wild.
+Financial donors may donate for one to four trees, or even an entire Grove, with choices from a selection of hardy natives that grow well together in the wild.
 Additions of native mycelium, certified organic soil amendments, and other soil preparations are used to ensure sustainability and longevity of the trees or grove.
 This long-term project is the only certified conservation/restoration burial ground in the West where a specified native tree or trees of choice can be planted, part of an international movement to restore forests that double as “ecologically-sensitive” burial grounds while supporting greater human, ecological, and planetary health worldwide.

 Cathedral Trees Sanctuary will have many environmental benefits and also bring unity and tolerance with its Groves representing a variety of environmental organizations, religious and spiritual groups, and civic groves.
 Other Groves on the acreage may include an Indigenous Peoples Grove, a Jewish Shalom Grove, Non-denominational Christian Peace Grove, Muslim Suhl (Peace) Grove, Veteran’s Serenity Grove, Lovingkindness (Buddhist) Grove, Namaste Grove, Pantheist (religion) Grove, and Ancient Forest Grove.

 A Founder’s Walk will meander along all the various groves, connecting them to a Viewpoint at the hilltop.
 Additional groves may be developed as the region’s public is educated about the national conservation burial movement.
 As always, there is a sensitive balance maintained between human death care needs and the needs of a restoring ecosystem.